-Then execute EDX IG chapter 6.3 + 6.5.1.
+Then execute EDX IG chapter 6.4 + 6.7.1.

-Execute the EDX Upgrade Guide (UG) chapter 5.2 (5.2.12 is not important)
+Execute the EDX Upgrade Guide (UG) chapter 5.2

-11 Installation or Upgrade of EDX-toolbox using Docker image
+12 Installation or Upgrade of EDX-toolbox using Docker image

 Docker support is limited, and it is expected that users have more understanding and experience than those that install on Linux or Windows.
 Still, there are a few resources that may provide the necessary support to get you through this: